 The ECDC Communicable Disease Threats Report is a weekly bulletin intended for epidemiologists and health professionals in the area of communicable disease prevention and control.
 Some of the diseases included in this week’s report are:

-The current West Nile fever (WNF) season is progressing at a comparable rate to previous years within both the European Union (EU) and its neighbouring countries.
-As of 10 October 2013, 217 human cases of West Nile fever have been reported in the EU and 509 cases in neighbouring countries since the beginning of the 2013 transmission season.
+The current West Nile fever (WNF) season is progressing comparable to previous years both within the European Union (EU) and its neighbouring countries.
+In the week up till 27 September 2013, 20 new cases were detected in the EU: 3 from Greece, 13 from Italy and 4 from Romania.
+Serbia reported 28 new cases.
+This brings the number of reported cases to 187 in the EU and 464 in EU neighbouring countries since the beginning of the 2013 transmission season.
 See also the latest update on ECDC’s weekly West Nile fever maps.

 Middle East Respiratory Syndrome Coronavirus (MERS-CoV)

 Between 19 and 26 September 2013, 3 new MERS-CoV cases, including 2 deaths, have been reported by the national health authorities of the Kingdom of Saudi Arabia.
 The World Health Organization (WHO) has confirmed a death of a previously reported patient from Qatar.
 Two secondary cases in Italy are now re-classified as probable cases.
 WHO’s Emergency Committee has concluded on 25 September 2013 that "conditions for a Public Health Emergency of International Concern have not at present been met".